 You’ll need your passport for registration, along with a German address.
 The easiest option is to use that of your hotel or hostel.

-The Telekom SIM package I was offered had less data for more money, and the store didn’t offer any o2 or reseller SIM’s.
+The Telekom SIM package I was offered had less data for more money, and the store didn’t offer any O2 or reseller SIM’s.

-Registration should technically be free, but it’s not uncommon for Vodafone stores to charge an unofficial fee of up to €10 to do it.
-To check the balance on my Vodafone SIM, I dialed *100#
+Registration is free (it’s illegal to charge for it), but it’s not uncommon for Vodafone stores to charge an unofficial fee of up to €10 to do it.
+Stand your ground for as long as you’re willing to, or find somewhere else that doesn’t charge!

 Topping Up